aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 ## Part 7: The pre-production checklist

 Use this checklist as the final gate before any AI project ships.
 Each item should have a named owner and evidence of completion before production approval.

+### Quick Start — the 7 things that matter most

+If you don't have time for the full checklist, these seven items catch the majority of production incidents:

+- [ ] **Prompt injection resistance tested with PyRIT or equivalent** — OWASP LLM Top 10 #1, still #1 in 2026
+- [ ] **Tool allowlist defined (not denylist)** — the single most effective control against agentic misuse
+- [ ] **Parameter validation on every tool input** — prevents the LLM-to-tool injection chain
+- [ ] **Per-agent identity with scope-limited API keys** — contains blast radius if an agent is compromised
+- [ ] **All agent actions logged with cryptographic signing** — without this, you can't detect or investigate incidents
+- [ ] **mcp-scan run before any new MCP server installation** — catches malicious tool descriptions before they reach the model
+- [ ] **Output validation in place for sensitive data patterns** — prevents data leakage through model outputs

+### Full checklist

 ### Foundation Model Layer